 Some scholars have defined patent quality as the capacity of a granted patent to meet or exceed the statutory standards of patentability.
 These factors would include novelty, non-obviousness, and that the patent is both clearly and sufficiently described.

-BRIX was developed by Unified Patents and based on academic and industry articles on what quality can mean such as in IPWatchdog and in Google Patents, which uses the uniqueness of claim language in a Cooperative Patent Classification (CPC) to ascertain patent broadness or narrowness.
+BRIX was developed by Unified Patents and based on academic and industry articles on what quality can mean, such as in IPWatchdog and in Google Patents, which uses the uniqueness of claim language in a Cooperative Patent Classification (CPC) to ascertain patent broadness or narrowness.
 It is based on 2 assumptions:

 - Claims with fewer terms relative to their CPC patent class tend to be broader.